winstongubantes/Xamarin-Fiesta/README.md

 In this session, you?ll learn how to:
 * Efficiently build cross-platform mobile applications with Xamarin technology
-* Seamlessly integrate applications with your company?s data services
 * Maximize Visual Studio and MSDN to enable high-performing delivery teams
 * Create a Cloud-Ready Mobile App with Azure Mobile App services
 * Utilize Microsoft's Cognitive Services and consume it to your Xamarin Applications